Akai Electric Company Ltd.

 On the strength of this success, Akai decided to expand its sales network into other countries, first moving into Southeast Asia and then the Middle East and Europe.

-Akai debuted the M-7 model tape recorder in 1962 and its successor the M-8 in 1964.
+Akai debuted the M-7 model tape recorder in 1962 and its successor the M-8 (far left) in 1964.
 Equipped with the then new X'Field magnetic recording system (licensed to Akai by Tandberg), these two models gave superior frequency response which resulted in a vast improvement in tape economy.

 By 1972, the company was diversifying into the cassette tape recorder field and video.